quentin-dev123/quantim/installation.md

 flask db migrate -m "comment"
 ```

-then commit all changes includint the new files created in the folder migrations.
+then commit all changes including the new files created in the folder migrations.

 To apply the last changes on the db on a running environment or to create a new empty DB with latest structure for your local devs/test, run:
 ```